jamiebrn/planeturem/docs/lighting.md

 The world tiles are divided each into a 2x2 grid.
 Each active chunk is iterated over each lighting recalculation, with each object with light emission being added to the lighting engine's `lightSources` float vector.
 Objects with the light absorption property are put into the `obstacles` float vector.

 Calculation is then done by iterating over the `lightSources` vector, adding any indexes with light sources to a queue.
-This queue is then iterated over, propagating the current light to the 4 adjacent tiles with a decreased lighting value.
+This queue is then iterated over, propagating the current light to the 4 adjacent tiles with a lighting value decreased by a linear constant.
 If there is an obstacle at any of these positions, that lighting value will be dampened to simulate absorption of light.
 If the current lighting value is equal or larger, then the light is not propagated (this avoids infinite processing loops i.e. light propagating back into its own source).
 Propagated tiles are then added to the end of the queue to be processed later.

 The code looks something like this:
 ```cpp